yang5hi/machine-learning-basics/README.md

 ### Preprocess the Data

 * Preprocess the dataset prior to fitting the model.
+    - unnecessary columns are removed
+    - all rows containing NaN are removed
+    - Data is correctly split into a training and test set
+    - Numerical data is scaled accordingly (MinMaxScaler)
 * Perform feature selection and remove unnecessary features.
+    - Unses some form of feature selection method to identify insignificant variables (feature_importance, RFE, backwards elemination, etc.)
+    - Remove insignificant variables and retrain models with the significant features
 * Use `MinMaxScaler` to scale the numerical data.
 * Separate the data into training and testing data.

 ### Tune Model Parameters

 * Use `GridSearch` to tune model parameters.
+    - Uses GridSearch or some hyperparameter tuning to find the best parameters for the model
+    - The tuned model is used to make the final exoplanet prediction
+    - Model scores greater than 85% accuracy on test data
 * Tune and compare at least two different classifiers.
+    - Creates, trains, and tests 3 different classification models
+    - Correctly sets x and y (koi_disposition) variables -

 ### Reporting

 * Create a README that reports a comparison of each model's performance as well as a summary about your findings and any assumptions you can make based on your model (is your model good enough to predict new exoplanets?
 Why or why not?
 What would make your model be better at predicting new exoplanets?).
+    - README compares each of the models' performances and predictions
+    - README summarizes the findings and makes suumptions based on the data and their models.
+    - README descusses the predictions of the possible exoplanets with their models.

 - - -